MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/live-update/index.md

 #### Common Use Cases
 Live Update supports defining and consuming segment-based configurations, making it easy to make segment-based customizations to the application.
 Common use cases can be:

-* Phased rollout of a feature
+* Release trains and feature flipping
 * A/B testing
-* Adjustment of analytics
 * Context-based customization of the application (e.g. geographic segmentation)

 #### Demonstration